Misax10/Active-Directory-Demo/README.md

 2. Add a new user account with the domain credentials.

 ---
+## 🛠️ Troubleshooting RDP Login with Domain Accounts

+If you're having trouble logging into a domain account via RDP, follow these steps:

 ###  Step1: 🔐 Grant RDP Access to the Domain User